MicrosoftDocs/winrt-api/windows.networking.networkoperators/esimoperationstatus.md

 ### -field ConfirmationCodeMaxRetriesExceeded:9
 Indicates that the wrong confirmation code was supplied during the operation, and that no more retries are permitted.

-### -field CardNotExist:10
+### -field CardRemoved:10
-Indicates that the SIM card doesn't exist.
+Indicates that the SIM card has been removed.

 ### -field CardBusy:11
 Indicates that the SIM card is busy.